mplutecki/mplutecki.github.io/_posts/2022-05-18-background-download.md

 # Step 2: Implement the app delegate callback

-The [application(\_:handleEventsForBackgroundURLSession:completionHandler:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622941-application) method is called if the app is relaunched to handle the completed download.
+The [application(\_:handleEventsForBackgroundURLSession:completionHandler:)][application-handle-events] method is called if the app is relaunched to handle the completed download.
 The `completionHandler` will be needed later to tell the system that it should update the app's screenshot (for the App Switcher).

 <!-- prettier-ignore-start -->